-1. Remove the cap screw (1) securing spark arrester; then remove the arrester (2).
+1. Remove the cap screws securing the spark arrester assembly to the muffler; then remove the spark arrester.

-Using a brush, clean the carbon deposits from the arrester screen (3) taking care not to damage the screen.
+2. Using a suitable brush, clean the carbon deposits from the screen taking care not to damage the screen.

-- NOTE: If the screen is damaged in any way, it must be replaced. - 3.
-Install the spark arrester and secure with the cap screw.
+■ NOTE: If the screen or gasket is damaged in any way, it must be replaced.

+3. Install the spark arrester assembly and secure with the cap screws.
+Tighten securely.